 Health Department sanitarians are responsible for conducting plan reviews, complaint investigations and regular food safety assessments of food service operations and retail food establishments such as restaurants, grocery stores, school kitchens, vending and caterers to assure food safety and prevent food-borne illness.

-Click here to learn more about our food safety program, including rules and forms.
+Click here to learn more about our food safety program, including rules, forms, and inspection reports .